Hawai‘i 2020

 -Jorge Arzac, for his beautiful video work that continues to give life to this project!

--Individuals who have supported us with donations through Fractured Atlas and independently
+-Individuals who supported us with donations through Fractured Atlas and independently